Robert II of Artois: Life

-A close confidant of the Capetian royal family and experienced soldier, Robert served as a military commander and administrator under the rule of uncle, Philip III of France and Philip's son, Philip IV.
+A close confidant of the Capetian royal family and experienced soldier, Robert served as a military commander and administrator under the rule of his cousin, Philip III of France and Philip's son, Philip IV.
 During the former Philip's early reign, he dispatched Robert and a French army to Iberia to suppress a rebellion in the Kingdom of Navarre.
 At the behest of his uncle, Charles I of Anjou, he led Angevin troops against Ghibelline and Genoese troops in Piedmont.
 Charles eventually named Robert as his Vicar in Provence, but the latter was ultimately defeated and forced to withdraw.

 In 1285, he was named as regent of the Angevin Kingdom of Naples while the kingdom was engaged in the War of the Sicilian Vespers against Aragon.
 The Angevin kingdom had suffered several major defeats early in the war and the un-crowned king of Naples, Charles II, was an Aragonese prisoner.
 Robert rebuilt the Angevin treasury and worked to rebuild the Angevin kingdom's navy.
 Also in 1285, Robert took part in the French-led Aragonese Crusade (which ended in defeat) and attempted an invasion of Sicily in 1287.
 The release of Charles II from Aragonese custody in 1287 ended his rule as regent of Naples.

 In 1288, Robert began work on a great park at Hesdin Castle.
 The park contained a menagerie, aviaries, fishponds, orchards, an enclosed garden and facilities for tournaments.
 It also contained mechanical statues including waving monkeys draped in skins.

 In 1297, Robert commanded the French army which ambushed and defeated a superior English relief force during the Battle of Bonnegarde during the Gascon War.
 A few months later he defeated the Flemings in 1297 at the Battle of Furnes.
 He was again sent into Flanders in July 1302, where he began to ravage the countryside and attempted to take the town of Kortrijk (Courtrai).